Automobile Alley Dining

 Broadway 10 Bar and Chophouse

 Lunch is a scaled-down version of the dinner menu with a few extra choices, including affordable burgers, sandwiches and salads.
 The pan-seared salmon burger is unique in Oklahoma City.
-It’s served with wilted greens, avocado and tomatoes.
-If you add the gouda mac and cheese, it’s enough of a meal to split.
 On the sushi menu, try the Dolce, especially if you have never had a roll with toasted coconut.

 Broadway 10 specializes in aged cuts, and on the Primal Cuts section of the menu, all selections are aged 28 days, and most of the steaks are certified Prime.
 Diners may choose between seven sauces to accompany each cut, including veal demi-glace and a made-in-house steak sauce.
 If you are in the mood for a rare and somewhat expensive indulgence, choose the Akaushi Filet.
 Akaushi beef comes from a Wagyu breed raised in the U.S., and the meat is tender, creamy and densely marbled.